 Deborah Haagenson, of Park Rapids, is the Vice President of Patient Care and Chief Nursing Officer at St. Joseph’s Area Health Services in Park Rapids.
 She was appointed to the Board of Nursing in 2009, reappointed in 2013, and currently serves as board president.
 Ms. Haagenson has been active with the National Council of State Boards of Nursing and has contributed to the NCLEX® Item Review Sub-Committee since 2011, the Nominations committee in 1997-1998, the RN Practice Analysis Subject Matter Expert Panel in 2005, and the Executive Officer Succession Resource Committee since 2012.
 She earned her Bachelor of Science in Nursing degree at the University of Wisconsin-Madison.
 Ms. Haagenson's term with the Board of Nursing expires in 2017.

-Stuart Williams, of St. Louis Park, is a vice president in the Minneapolis law firm of Henson & Efron, P.A., where his practice focuses on litigation and environmental law.
+Stuart Williams, of St. Louis Park, is an attorney with the Minneapolis law firm of Henson & Efron, P.A., where his practice focuses on litigation and environmental law.
 Mr. Williams was appointed in 2010, and his term expires in 2014.
-He serves as vice president of the Minnesota Board of Nursing and is a member of the Minnesota Board of Pharmacy and the Minnesota Lawyers Professional Responsibility Board.
+He serves as vice president of the Minnesota Board of Nursing, vice president of the Minnesota Board of Pharmacy and is a former member of the Minnesota Lawyers Professional Responsibility Board.
 Mr. Williams obtained his Bachelor of Arts in History and a Juris Doctor with honors from the University of North Carolina at Chapel Hill.
 He is also a U.S. Army veteran.

 Cindy DeJarlais, of Pine City, is a Licensed Practical Nurse at Allina Hospitals & Clinics in Cambridge.
 Her previous experience includes urgent care, surgical scrub nurse and serving as surgery center manager with Lakeside Medical Center in Pine City.
 Ms. DeJarlais earned her Practical Nursing degree through the St. Cloud Technical College Practical Nursing Program at the Pine City Technical College campus.
 She is a past member of the Rush City School Board.
 She was appointed to the Board of Nursing in 2010, reappointed in 2013, and her term expires in 2017.

-Marilyn Krasowski, of Minneapolis, is the interim Senior Vice President of Academic Affairs and Student Development at St. Paul College.
+Marilyn Krasowski, of Minneapolis, is the Interim Vice President of Academic and Student Affairs at Hennepin Technical College.
 She has served on the National Council of State Boards of Nursing Education Committee and as a program evaluator for the National League for Nursing Accrediting Commission.
-Dr. Krasowski’s degrees include a Bachelor in Philosophy from Hamline University, a Master in Science from the New York Medical College Graduate School of Nursing, and a Doctorate in Education and Administration from the University of Minnesota.
-She was appointed to the Board of Nursing in 2010 as a Registered Nurse member with experience in practical nursing education, and her term will expire in 2014.
+Dr. Krasowski’s degrees include a Bachelor in Philosophy from Hamline University, a Master in Science from the New York Medical College Graduate School of Nursing, and a Doctorate in Education Policy and Administration from the University of Minnesota.
+She was appointed to the Board of Nursing in 2010 as a registered nurse member with experience in practical nursing education, and her term will expire in 2014.

 Christine Norton, of Cottage Grove is a retired high school teacher.
 Her educational background includes a Bachelor of Arts degree in English from Marymount College in Tarrytown, NY and a Master of Arts degree from St. Mary’s University in Minnesota.
 Ms. Norton has served as a member of the Minnesota Community Measurement Board, the National Breast Cancer Coalition Board, the Piper Breast Cancer Advisory Board, the Breast Cancer Awareness Association Board and is a co-founder of the Minnesota Breast Cancer Coalition.
 She was appointed to the Board of Nursing in 2011 to serve as a public member, and her term expires in 2015.